pnegahdar/inenv/Readme.md

 A simple utility to manage multiple virtual python environments in one project.
 Functionally similar to tox but makes no assumption what you want to use it for (tests, etc).

-Changes are automatically detected in files and deps and are only reinstalled if changes occur

 ### Install ###